benshimonz/V1/README.md

 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship

-- For each assignment combination to the pair of '←' and '→' entities: _at_ is an optional attribute tag - equal to the value of _aggop(relprop)_ of the relationships that satisfy the pattern. _at_ is set as a calculated property.
+- For each assignment combination to the pair of '←' and '→' entities: _at_ is an optional aggregation tag - equal to the value of _aggop(relprop)_ of the relationships that satisfy the pattern. _at_ is set as a calculated property.
 - An optional condition on the value of _aggop(relprop)_ of the relationships that satisfy the pattern - assignment combination to the pair of '←' and '→' entities, expressed by an equation (e.g. '> 30')
-- A condition, an attribute tag, or both - must be presented
+- A condition, an aggregation tag, or both - must be presented

 _**Q86:** Any dragon pair (A, B) where A froze B for a cumulative duration greater than 100 minutes_